 - Selective permeability from bonding patterns

-Without proper bonding: No DNA, no proteins, no energy storage, no life!
+Without proper bonding: no DNA, no proteins, no energy storage, no life!

 Can chemical bonds be seen or measured directly?